 2. Develop Discrepancy In Motivational Interviewing

 I help clients explore the discrepancies between their current behavior and goals or values.
 By highlighting this disconnect, each client is motivated to make changes to align their behavior with their aspirations.
-Again, it is not societal expectations we align with but your own expectations of yourself.
-This process is not done in a negative or judgemental manner – it is not about the “problems” that are causing you not to live the life you envision, but rather the hurdles you can get over to get there.
+Again, it is not societal expectations we align with but your expectations of yourself.
+This process is not done in a negative or judgemental manner – it is not about the “problems” that are causing you not to live the life you envision, but rather the hurdles you can overcome to get there.

 3. Motivational Interviewing Avoids Conflict